rlevy/quantitative-inference-spring-2025/logistics.markdown

 ## Class organization

-The in-class content for this course will consist of lectures, interactive discussions, and practice with software that implements the techniques covered in class
+The in-class content for this course will consist of lectures, interactive discussions, and practice with software that implements the techniques covered in class.

 ## Requirements & grading